neuronsimulator/nrn/CONTRIBUTING.md

 ## Reporting a bug<a name="bug"></a>

-Have you tested on the current alpha version of NEURON.
+Have you tested on the current alpha version of NEURON?
 If not, please clone, compile, install and run with current version (this one).

 Please let us know what operating system you were using when you found the bug.
 If you have access to another operating system, it is helpful if you can find out if the bug shows up there as well.
 Please indicate which operating system(s) the bug has been found in.